davepinch/pinchy.cc/content/about/get-one-sentence-that-cannot-be-changed/get-one-sentence-that-cannot-be-changed.md

 ---
 title: "Get one sentence that cannot be changed" custom sentences of: hello world
-next: "Your sentence will become a permanent part of this project."
+next: "Your sentence will become a permanent part of the project."
 ---